 - Application services are used for access to the cloud's capabilities such as backing up and push messaging

 Find out the secrets of software development.
-Read our article related to development methodologies
+Read our article related to software development methodologies

 - Verify apps.
 Warn the user about installing harmful apps or even block them.
 Also, the service constantly scans already installed applications and reports to the user about the threats